-If a player has either just won a trick or declared a marriage (discussed below), that player can announce 66 before proceeding, if the player believes he or she has accumulated at least 66 trick points.
+If a player has either just won a trick or declared a marriage (discussed below), that player can announce 66 before proceeding, if the player believes he or she has accumulated at least 66 trick points in tricks won and marriages declared.
 A player may not claim 66 at any other time.
 If a count of the trick points corroborates the claim of 66, the deal is over and the player who claimed 66 won.
 In Master Schnapsen/66, there is no need for either player to explicitly claim 66; when either player reaches or surpasses 66 trick points, the program will automatically end the deal and award game points to the winner.
 (In “live play” there are game point penalties for claiming 66 when you do not have it, but these will not be discussed here.
 In all but the most serious tournaments, the players are allowed to look back at their own tricks at any time during the deal, in which case there need never be an error in claiming 66.)

 Drawing from the Stock

 In the first phase of the deal, you and your opponent each draw one card from the stock immediately following each trick.
 The first card is drawn by the winner of the trick, the second by the loser.
 As a result, during this first phase you both always have a full hand (5 cards in Schnapsen, 6 cards in Sixty-Six).
 This style of play is called trick-and-draw.

 Ordinarily, play continues this way until one player claims 66, or until all the cards of the stock have been drawn.
 Note that the very last card drawn from the stock will be the face-up trump card.
 Since this is a valuable card and it goes to the loser of the immediately preceding trick, there is often a dilemma about deciding whether to win or lose that trick.